-That said, a school in London sure takes getting used to, especially for someone who has attended classes in the US, because the national curriculum in the UK has a different edge and focus.
+That said, schools in London sure take getting used to, especially for someone who has attended classes in the US, because the national curriculum in the UK has a different edge and focus.
 Some of the topics or even classes here might be new to your child and vice versa.

 Here is a short list of thing you must know before considering applying for a school in London:

 - State Schools.
 State schools are the facilities run by the government.

 - Public Schools.
 Unlike in the US, Public Schools here are paid for by the parents.
 In simpler words, they are Private Schools but with a different name.